chef-boneyard/openssl/README.md

 `state`            | String (Optional)            | Value for the `ST` certificate field.
 `country`          | String (Optional)            | Value for the `C` ssl field.
 `email`            | String (Optional)            | Value for the `email` ssl field.
 `key_file`         | String (Optional)            | The path to a certificate key file on the filesystem.
-If the `key_file` attribute is specified, the resource will attempt to source a key from this location.
+If the `key_file` property is specified, the resource will attempt to source a key from this location.
 If no key file is found, the resource will generate a new key file at this location.
-If the `key_file` attribute is not specified, the resource will generate a key file in the same directory as the generated certificate, with the same name as the generated certificate.
+If the `key_file` property is not specified, the resource will generate a key file in the same directory as the generated certificate, with the same name as the generated certificate.
 `key_pass`         | String (Optional)            | The passphrase for an existing key's passphrase `key_type`         | String (Optional)            | The desired type of the generated key (rsa or ec). _Default: ec_ `key_length`       | Integer (Optional)           | The desired Bit Length of the generated key (if key_type is equal to 'rsa'). _Default: 2048_